 9. Don’t sneak out — and don’t linger too long

-If your child starts fussing when it’s time for you to leave, it may be tempting to sneak out, but don’t.
+If a child starts fussing when it’s time for you to leave, it may be tempting to sneak out, but don’t.

-“When you sneak away from your crying child, you’re protecting yourself from having to experience their displeasure because it’s more comfortable for you,” says Shapiro.
+“When you sneak away from a child who’s crying, you’re protecting yourself from having to experience their displeasure because it’s more comfortable for you,” says Shapiro.
 “Your message essentially is: ‘I can’t tolerate you being upset.’
-Additionally, sneaking out can create a situation where your child refuses to engage in anything when you drop them off in the future because they’re being vigilant about you leaving.”
+Additionally, sneaking out can create a situation where a child refuses to engage in anything when you drop them off in the future because they’re being vigilant about you leaving.”